 Lebkuchen make a great gift for anyone who loves cookies as much as Santa does.

 In Nuremberg it’s traditional for lebkuchen to be packaged in decorative tins.
-Our lebkuchen come in fire engine red tins with a white snowflake pattern.
-They’re a beautiful present—no extra gift wrapping required.
+New this year, our lebkuchen come in tins designed by Zingerman’s in-house artist extraordinaire, Ryan Stiner.
+They show a whimsical, woodsy, wintry scene laid out in front of Zingerman’s Delicatessen.
+They’re a gorgeous present—no extra gift wrapping required.
 Each tin contains five enormous cookies: three coated with a powdered sugar glaze, and two covered in a shell of rich dark chocolate.

 When you take a bite, first you taste the warm spices: the cinnamon and clove and nutmeg.
 Then there’s a bright note from the candied citrus, and a toasty, rich nuttiness.
 They’re dense and chewy, so it’s great to have something to sip with them: a cool glass of milk, a hot mug of tea, or a snifter of brandy.
 Or you could eat them the way the medieval monks did: with beer.